kumbulanit/t-sql/tech company/untitled/module 3/Lesson2_Eliminating_Duplicates_with_DISTINCT.md

 -- Find distinct salary ranks within each department SELECT DISTINCT
     DepartmentID,
-    DENSE_RANK() OVER (PARTITION BY DepartmentID ORDER BY Salary DESC) AS SalaryRank, Salary
+    DENSE_RANK() OVER (PARTITION BY DepartmentID ORDER BY BaseSalary DESC) AS SalaryRank, BaseSalary
 FROM Employees
 ORDER BY DepartmentID, SalaryRank;